My Ántonia: Adaptations

+Television

-TelevisionMy Antonia, a 1995 made-for-television movie, was adapted from the novel.
+My Antonia, a 1995 made-for-television movie, was adapted from the novel.

 Stage

 The Illusion Theater in Minneapolis, MN, staged an adaptation of My Ántonia by playwright Allison Moore and original music by Roberta Carlson in 2010.
 The production received an Ivey Award, and toured Minnesota in 2012, 2013, and Nebraska in 2019.

 The Celebration Company at The Station Theatre in Urbana, Illinois, performed a stage adaptation of My Ántonia in December 2011.
 The adaptation was written by Celebration Company member Jarrett Dapier.

-Book-It Repertory Theater produced an original stage adaptation of My Ántonia in December 2018.
+Book-It Repertory Theatre produced an original stage adaptation of My Ántonia in December 2018.
 Adapted by Annie Lareau, it ran from November 29-December 30, 2018 at the Center Theater in Seattle, WA.
 Seattle Weekly praised the production, saying, "...with the current administration’s racial fearmongering as a goad, Book-It’s exploring yet another aspect of Cather’s 1915 novel My Ántonia, as adapted and directed by Annie Lareau, mixing racially traditional and nontraditional casting in ways that encourage the audience to view its tale of the immigrant experience in broader terms."